60-de-QI/VulQIan/README.md

 3. Specify the generated example as the entry point for the debugger in your `launch.json` file, for debug on windows for example: `"program": "${workspaceFolder}/conan-build/source/example/Debug/vulqian_example.exe"`
 4. Press F5 and debug should run!

+### More on the ECS
+As of the Replace World Objects with an ECS feature (completed in Step 19 of the roadmap), VulQIan now incorporates an Entity Component System (ECS) architecture.
+This integration allows for more efficient and scalable management of entities within the 3D engine.

+The ECS design pattern in VUlQIan revolves around three main components and one meta component:

+- **Entities:** These are the basic elements of the ECS pattern, representing the game objects or entities that need to be managed.
+- **Components:** These are the data elements attached to entities, defining their behavior or characteristics.
+Components can be simple or complex, representing attributes like position, velocity, appearance, or any other aspect of an entity.
+- **Systems:** Systems are the logic or behavior applied to groups of entities that possess specific combinations of components.
+Systems act on entities with specific component configurations, allowing for efficient and modular processing.
+- **Coordinator:** This is a meta object that serves only to preserve the rest of the other objects from beeing polluted by logic systems that are incompatible with the aim of offering a pure ECS pattern to the user.

+All the ECS code is contained within: `source/VulQIan/ECS` and you can check the example App to see its usage in action with components that offer mesh systems and transformation systems in `void App::load_entities()` in `source/examples/App.cpp`.

 ## Requirements

 Ensure you have the `VULKAN_SDK` environment variable set or compilation will not be able to find the SDK.